armored-guitar/kim_diffusion_demo/README.md

 ```
 In both cases web app will be available under <your-ip>:8501

 Approximate VRAM usage is 6GB.
-Also should work EXTREMELY slowly with cpu.
-Checked cpu work with mac os.
+Docker image is build only supporting gpu usage.